mr-perfectface/bit_and_build/README.md

 ## Our Solution

-Jumblrr is a role-based learning platform where teachers create subject-organized lessons, and students read them through a fully adaptive interface — adjustable font, spacing, and background tint, dyslexia-friendly fonts, text-to-speech, inline highlighting of commonly confused word pairs, and a guided reading practice mode that listens to a student read aloud and highlights words that may need more practice.
+Jumblrr is a role-based learning platform where teachers create subject-organised lessons, and students read them through a fully adaptive interface — adjustable font, spacing, and background tint, dyslexia-friendly fonts, text-to-speech, inline highlighting of commonly confused word pairs, and a guided reading practice mode that listens to a student read aloud and highlights words that may need more practice.

 ## Key Features

 - **Role-based access** — separate teacher and student experiences, enforced at the database level via Row Level Security
 - **Adaptive reading settings** — font family, size, letter/word spacing, line height, background tint, and word chunking, saved per student
 - **Text-to-speech** — browser-native read-aloud for any lesson
-- **Confusable word highlighting** — commonly mixed-up word pairs are color-coded inline in lesson text
+- **Confusable word highlighting** — commonly mixed-up word pairs are colour-coded inline in lesson text
 - **Difficult word lookup** — automatic detection and plain-language definitions for challenging vocabulary in lesson content, powered by a Supabase Edge Function using the Gemini API
 - **Read & Check practice mode** — students read a passage aloud; speech recognition compares it against the original text, shows a reading-match score, and surfaces specific words to practice further
 - **Word Chunking** — long, difficult words are broken down for easier reading.